Un-framed version

 * - last observation is over one month old. |

 The page now detects if you have set Dark Mode on your browser, please tell me if the colors don't work for you.
 New User's manual.
 New version of the web page for cell phone users: https://www.RochesterAstronomy.org/snimages/sn.html.
 TNS has moved to a new URL: https://www.wis-tns.org/.
 To post your discoveries, go to the TNS getting started page.
 The Open supernova Catalog has died, links will be removed eventually.
 Latest Supernovae is now supported by Purdue University and maintains a new mirror hosted in the Department of Physics and Astronomy that is overseen by Dan Milisavljevic.
 Purdue mirror page: http://www.physics.purdue.edu/brightsupernovae/.
 New features: Modifed the sorted by name list to include removed objects and mark "non public" objects.
 All galactic objects (CV novae, etc) will be banished on a weekly basis to the boneyard.
 Thanks for all of the images, I have been posting them on flickr.
 Join the discussion!
 Facebook Supernova Enthusiasts Group.
 The Active supernovae page is a version of this page which is designed to be easier to read.
 I've done extensive work recently in the Archives.
 If anybody knows who some of the "unknown" discoverers are, please let me know.
 Does anybody know of a grant that I could apply to for supporting this page?
 I probably spend about 2 hours a night working on it.
-Please note my backup e-mail address: dbishopx at gmail.com .
 To turn off the icons, use this link.
 With the demise of of Yahoo Groups, I am moving isn_chat to Google groups.
 Please sign up if interested.
-LOSS ask people who discover supernovae to provide an offset from a nearby star to make spectroscopy easier.

 |